lsmacedo/go-dbms/README.md

 ## How it works

 First step is lexing and parsing the input string into a statement.
-The statement is then passed into the `Backend.Run` method, which executes the data definition, manipulation or querying.
+The statement is then passed into the `Backend.Run` method, which will execute the commands.

-The backend holds a map of tables, where the key is the table name.
-Each table contains its column definitions and all inserted data as a bytes array.

-### The data array

-Data is a bytes array with similar format to how it will be stored on disk.

-All rows are stored sequentially within this array, and each row is prefixed by a 4 bytes integer indicating the offset to the next row.

-Values of type `text` have a variable length.
-The value is prefixed by a 2 bytes integer indicating the text size.
+### Steps for creating a table:

+1. Add into table definitions the table name and its columns

+### Steps for inserting data:

+1. Find the table's latest page
+2. If there is no page, or if it the row doesn't fit on it, create a new page
+3. Append data into page

+### Steps for querying data:

+1. Get index of pages to select from, and iterate through them:
+    1. Load page into memory
+    2. Iterate through page rows:
+       1. Apply filters
+       2. Apply group by and group functions
+       3. Evaluate and select specified items from statement
+2. Sort results
+3. Apply limit and offset

+## Data

+All data is currently stored on a single file called `data`, with the following
+structure:

+- Table definitions (table name + columns)
+- Pages list (table name + cursor)
+- Data pages

+Rows are stored sequentially inside pages, and their values are sorted in the order that the columns are defined.
+Since values may have variable length, rows have an offset prefix.